Integrations: Configure Langbase with Next.js

 If you have set up LLM API keys in your profile, the Pipe will automatically use them.
 If not, navigate to LLM API keys page and add keys for different providers like OpenAI, TogetherAI, Anthropic, etc.

-Go ahead and fork the title generator agent pipe in Langbase Studio.
-This agent generate 5 different titles on a given topic.
+Go ahead and fork the AI title generator agent pipe in Langbase Studio.
+This agent generates 5 different titles on a given topic.

-Let's create a Server Action to generate titles using the Pipe API.
+Let's create an API Route to generate titles using the Langbase SDK.

 const langbase = new Langbase({